Stabja/CodeArena/README.md

 # SolarWolf
 Simple Arcade game made in Unity3D where canons fire gunshots from various directions.
 Player has to evade the gunshots and collect the boxes to progress through the levels.
-As the player progresses through the levels, the difficulty increases as the levels progress.
+The difficulty increases as the levels progress.

 ## Features
 The rate of firing canon shots increases